Cloudiz1/Cloudiz1/README.md

 - Created a Flashcard Wesbite for AQT
     - converts pdfs into json objects using Python and Pdfreader
     - uses js to generate flash cards on frontend
-    - supports themes, basic filtering, shuffling, forward and backwards, and more
+    - supports themes, basic filtering, shuffling, forward and backwards, cookies, etc
 - and more!

 ## Current Projects